 PRK is an older but well-trusted laser vision correction procedure for refractive errors.
 PRK is effective at correcting nearsightedness, farsightedness, and astigmatism.

-The procedure of PRK is when the outer layer of the cornea—also known as the epithelium—is removed gently by a manual instrument.
+The PRK procedure is when the outer layer of the cornea—also known as the epithelium—is removed gently.
 A cool excimer laser is used by the surgeon to reshape your cornea and correct the refractive error

 Are You a Good Candidate For PRK?